rkyzk/freiburg-kappel-organic-garden/README.md

 ## Credits
 ### Content
-* Some corrections and suggestions on the code were given by Jubril Acolade and were incorporated.
+* Some suggestions were given by my mentor Jubril Acolade.
+Accordingly, I made the color contrast between the background and the letters stronger, and I implemented set values for widths and heights of some images.
 * The code of social media links was taken from Code Institute’s Love Running Project.

 ### Media